—Julien Offroy de la Mettrie, L'Homme Machine

 To assess macronutrient ratios and caloric intake, use this intermittent fasting calculator.

-While intermittent fasting is strongly encouraged, when you eat or whether or not you have breakfast is not as important as what you eat and how much you eat in a day.
-The body is efficient with partitioning and storing energy and nutrients, so it is fine to eat three meals or six meals a day as long as you meet the day's total calories.
+While intermittent fasting is encouraged, when you eat or whether or not you have breakfast is not as important as what you eat and how much you eat in a day.
+The body is efficient with partitioning and storing energy and nutrients, so it is fine to eat three meals or six meals a day as long as you meet the day's total caloric requirement.

-Someone who is very active will naturally require higher consumption of calories as their body demands it, while more sedentary individuals will opt to eat less.
+Someone who is active will naturally require greater consumption of calories as their body demands it, while more sedentary individuals will opt to eat less.
 This correlates with the TDEE requirements.
 Overeating has little to do with activity level but more to do with food choices.

-Most people who consume a diet high in vegetables, proteins, and fats will feel full naturally, so measuring portion sizes is not necessary.
-However, if the goal is to lose or gain weight, counting calories would be beneficial and a very good way to understand how many calories a type of food contains.
+Most people who consume a diet high in vegetables, fruits, meat and seafood will feel full naturally, so measuring portion sizes is not necessary.
+However, if the goal is to lose or gain weight, counting calories is recommended and a beneficial way to understand how many calories a type of food contains.

 For the purposes of losing or gaining weight, tracking calories is very helpful, especially for beginners.
 Many over- or underestimate the number of calories they consume daily.
 Below are some recommended calorie counting sites and apps: